skybet/skybet.github.io/_posts/2016-03-01-delivery-pipelines-kitchen-chef-docker.md

 ```test.rb``` Runs ```npm test``` and outputs the test result to the shared volume

 ```
-#run eslint inside the container, output the results to the shared volume mount
+#run npm test and copy the resulting Mocha test report to the Jenkins workspace for analysis by Pipeline
 execute "run npm test" do
   command "npm install && npm run test" cwd "#{node['workspace']}/event-service"